laszlocph/website/index.md

 generating an independent sandbox environment.
 While it was built on Amazon AMIs, it served its purpose brilliantly.
 Only when microservices came about, it started to show its rigidness.

-Now i'm excited to spend time with my other love, **Containerized** applications.
-I'm excited to see how containers will supercharge the release process what already worked amazingly in action.
+Now i'm excited to spend time with my other love - **Containerized** applications - and see how containers will supercharge the release process what already worked amazingly in action.

 I'm always up for a chat when it comes to CI/CD pipelines, try me: **<a href="mailto:laszlo@laszlo.cloud">laszlo@laszlo.cloud</a>**